 - affected by high blood pressure, now or when you were pregnant

 - from a family with a history of type 2 diabetes

 - from an ethnic background that has a higher risk of type 2 diabetes

 - at higher risk due to high blood pressure, low good cholesterol levels, or high triglyceride levels

 If you have diabetes, it can help to understand how your blood sugar levels affect the way you feel.
 Most common symptoms of diabetes are caused by elevated glucose levels.

 Frequent or Increased Urination

-Feeling worn-down is another common symptom of diabetes.
-Without the ability to use glucose, a prime source of energy for the body, you can become fatigued or feel exhausted.
+Feeling worn down is another common symptom of diabetes.
+Glucose is normally one of the body’s main sources of energy.
+When cells cannot absorb sugar, you can become fatigued or feel exhausted.

-High levels of glucose can cause eye complications including a swelling of the lens, which leads to blurry vision.
-Getting your blood sugar under control can help correct the vision problem over time, but, if left undetected, further complications can develop, including:
+In the short term, high glucose levels can cause a swelling of the lens in the eye.
+This leads to blurry vision.
+Getting your blood sugar under control can help correct vision problems.
+If blood sugar levels remain high for a long time, other eye problems can occur.

 - irritability or moodiness